 Trump says his speech was totally appropriate

-US President Donald Trump has said his speech before last week’s deadly Capitol riot, was “totally appropriate”.
+US President Donald Trump has said his speech before last week’s deadly Capitol riot, when he urged his supporters to march on Congress, was “totally appropriate”.

 Mr Trump dismissed as “ridiculous” efforts by Democrats in Congress to impeach him for inciting insurrection.